frePPLe/frepple/doc/integration-guide/batch-commands.rst

 Batch commands
 ==============

-This command has a long list of subcommands that allow different operations on the user interface and the database.
+The frepplectl utility allows a wide range of different operations to be launched from the command line.

 Usage::